Australia’s First Dentist to be Awarded a Master’s Degree in Aesthetic Dentistry

 A true cosmetic or aesthetic dentist is an experienced artist, who combines art with science, and a knowledge of not only aesthetics but also functional principles governing the mouth and surrounding structures.
 The final result is a smile that is breathtaking, meets the patient’s specific wishes, and provides long-term health and functionality.

-Dr Yvonne King is the first and currently the only dentist in Australia to hold a Masters of Science in Aesthetic Dentistry.
+Dr Yvonne King is the first dentist in Australia to hold a Masters of Science in Aesthetic Dentistry.
 The contrast between a ‘cosmetic dentist’ and a true ‘aesthetic dentist’ may be considerable.

 Knowing the Difference: What is an Aesthetic Dentist?

 Weekend Lecture or Seminar Participation